FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Experiments

-\paragraph{Performance measures.} Table \ref{tab:flood_mitigate_s1} shows that all DL-based methods consistently performed better for site S1 than rule-based and GA-based approaches.
-Moreover, GTN has the best performance under all four metrics, whether it is to control floods or water wastage.
+\FIDLAr\ requires both \texttt{Evaluator} and \texttt{Manager} components.
+For the \texttt{Manager} model, we experimented with one rule-based method, and two genetic algorithms -- one with a physics-based HEC-RAS evaluator \cite{leon2020matlab} and one with our DL-based GTN evaluator, and several DL-based managers using MLP, RNN, CNN, GNN, TCN, RCNN, Transformer, and GTN. \FIDLAr\ was measured using (a) the number of time steps where the upper/lower thresholds are exceeded for the water levels, and (b) the area between the water level curves and the threshold bars.
+Table \ref{tab:flood_mitigate_s1} shows that all DL-based methods consistently performed better for site S1 than rule-based and GA-based approaches.
+Furthermore, GTN has the best performance under all four metrics, whether it is to control floods or water wastage.
 The results for all other measurement sites follow a similar pattern, as shown in Table \ref{tab:flood_mitigate} in Appendix \ref{sec:more_exp_flood_miti}.

-\paragraph{Performance visualization.} We visualize the mitigated water levels for a short sample spanning 18 hours from September 3rd (09:00) to September 4th (03:00) in 2019 for one location of interest.
-Figure \ref{fig:visualize_flood_mitigation_s1} indicates that \FIDLAr\ equipped with GTN has resulted in water levels within the upper and lower thresholds.
-The zoomed portion shows a 2.5-hour period where the water levels are decreased under 3.5 feet based on the predicted gate and pump schedules.
-We provide the corresponding performance in Table \ref{tab:flood_mitigate_event_s1}.
-More visuals are in Appendix \ref{sec:vis_appendix}.
+We visualize water levels for a short period spanning 18 hours from September 3rd (09:00) to September 4th (03:00) in 2019 for the S1 location.
+Figure \ref{fig:visualize_flood_mitigation_s1} indicates that \FIDLAr\ equipped with GTN model (purple curve) has led to water levels within the upper and lower thresholds, satisfying pre-defined requirements.
+Moreover, \FIDLAr\ presents the best control (i.e., the least water levels beyond thresholds) for flood mitigation and water waste compared to other baselines.
+We zoomed in on a 2.5-hour period of the resulting decreased water levels.
+Its quantitative performance is in Table \ref{tab:flood_mitigate_event_s1} while more visuals are in Appendix \ref{sec:vis_appendix}.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-The \emph{ablation} study quantifies the contribution of each of the components of GTN, by measuring the performance of GTN after removing each of the individual components.
-Results are shown in Table \ref{tab:ablation_s1}.
+The \emph{ablation} study in Table \ref{tab:ablation_s1} quantifies the contribution of each component of GTN, by measuring the performance of GTN after removing each of the individual components.